MCC-Masterix/Masterix-Cheat-Console-V5/README.md

 # Masterix-Cheat-Console-V5

-To open the console, right-click the menu button on the KoGaMa website.
+To open the console, click the "CONSOLE"-button on the KoGaMa website.